coo122567/Interview/Gravity Center Calculator/README.md

 <img width="2000" height="218" alt="image" src="https://github.com/user-attachments/assets/10b11c4f-4be1-41f3-a9c2-ab22319f707a" />

   - Architecture Optimized
+    Baseline recomputes all six Xi·Wi and Yi·Wi products every cycle (12 multiplications).
+I cache the products in a 6-entry window and update only on shift/replace, reducing weighted-sum multipliers from 12 to 2.

 ### Comparison
   - Area: 3% reduction (baseline vs. multiplier-reuse optimized design).